tebelorg/Tipping/README.md

 TA.Ping is a ping script to check website or webservice and send email alert

 # Why This
-No-frills way to host your own website or webservice monitoring (it goes without saying if your entire server is down including mail and network services this will not work; but you can buddy up and monitor each other's websites)
+No-frills way to host your own website or webservice monitoring (it goes without saying if your entire server is down including mail and network this will not work; but you can buddy up with a friend and monitor each other's websites)

 # Set Up
 - Update taping.php with your email alert settings and server path